Exploring clean energy solutions

 - Relies on nearly 100 reservoirs

-Investing in cleaner conventional sources
+Investments in cleaner conventional sources

 Colusa Generating Station.
 Serving nearly half a million homes, this 657 MW combined cycle natural gas power plant uses state-of-the-art technology and environmental design.